minio/docs/source/reference/minio-server/minio-server.rst

 NATS Service for Bucket Notifications
 +++++++++++++++++++++++++++++++++++++

+.. admonition:: NATS Streaming Deprecated
+   :class: important

+   NATS Streaming is deprecated.
+   Migrate to `JetStream <https://docs.nats.io/nats-concepts/jetstream>`__ instead.

+   The related MinIO configuration options and environment variables are deprecated.

 The following section documents environment variables for configuring an NATS service as a target for :ref:`Bucket Nofitications <minio-bucket-notifications>`.
 See :ref:`minio-bucket-notifications-publish-nats` for a tutorial on using these environment variables.

-You can specify multiple NATS service endpoints by appending a unique identifier ``_ID`` for each set of related NATS environment variables: the top level key.
+You can specify multiple NATS service endpoints by appending a unique identifier ``_ID`` for each set of related NATS environment variables no to the top level key.
 For example, the following commands set two distinct NATS service endpoints as ``PRIMARY`` and ``SECONDARY`` respectively:

 .. code-block:: shell
    :class: copyable

    set MINIO_NOTIFY_NATS_ENABLE_PRIMARY="on"
    set MINIO_NOTIFY_NATS_ADDRESS_PRIMARY="https://nats-endpoint.example.net:4222"
-   set MINIO_NOTIFY_NATS_SUBJECT="minioevents"

    set MINIO_NOTIFY_NATS_ENABLE_SECONDARY="on"
    set MINIO_NOTIFY_NATS_ADDRESS_SECONDARY="https://nats-endpoint.example.net:4222"
-   set MINIO_NOTIFY_NATS_SUBJECT="minioevents"

-For example, :envvar:`MINIO_NOTIFY_NATS_ENABLE_PRIMARY
-<MINIO_NOTIFY_NATS_ENABLE>` indicates the environment variable is associated to
-an NATS service endpoint with ID of ``PRIMARY``.
+For example, :envvar:`MINIO_NOTIFY_NATS_ENABLE_PRIMARY <MINIO_NOTIFY_NATS_ENABLE>` indicates the environment variable is associated to an NATS service endpoint with ID of ``PRIMARY``.

 .. envvar:: MINIO_NOTIFY_NATS_ENABLE